Wenceslao Vinzons: Guerrilla activities and execution

-Tributes
+Legacy

 Vinzons is hailed as the "Father of Student Activism in the Philippines".

 Vinzons' hometown of Indan was renamed Vinzons, in his memory, as was an elementary school in Manila.
 The student activity center of the University of the Philippines campus in Diliman was named Vinzons Hall in 1959.
 Vinzons Hall also houses the offices of the Philippine Collegian.
-Senator Richard Gordon, an admirer of Vinzons, commissioned sculptor Juan Sajid Imao for a bust in his honor at Vinzons Hall as part of rehabilitation efforts by the UP Diliman University Student Council in 2009.
+Former Senator Richard Gordon, an admirer of Vinzons, commissioned sculptor Juan Sajid Imao for a bust in his honor at Vinzons Hall as part of rehabilitation efforts by the UP Diliman University Student Council in 2009.

 Several of Vinzons' relatives embarked on political careers.
 Fernando Vinzons Pajarillo was related to Wenceslao and had been elected congressman and governor, for many terms.
 Wenceslao's son was a one-time governor.
 His daughter Rannie Vinzons-Gaite was once member of the Provincial Council.

-The current lone legislative district of Camarines Norte is currently served by a descendant, former BIR commissioner and now Representative Liwayway Vinzons-Chato.
+The former lone legislative district of Camarines Norte was last served by a descendant, former Bureau of Internal Revenue Commissioner and former Representative Liwayway Vinzons-Chato.

 A three-act musical on Vinzon's life, entitled "Bintao", was staged at the University of the Cordilleras in January 2008.
 For its centennial anniversary in November 2018, the Upsilon Sigma Phi also staged "Bintao" under the direction of Tony Mabesa and Alexander Cortez.